Written byAnna Yuan

 Solution 2: Run First Aid to repair the USB drive

-If your USB drive has a corrupted file system that is unrecognized by the operating system, files is not showing the USB flash drive.
+If your USB drive has a corrupted file system that is unrecognized by the operating system, files are not showing on the USB flash drive.
 First Aid is a built-in tool in macOS to repair disks error, you can try out it.

-Step 1: Go to Utilities, find Disk Utility and run this program.
+- Go to Utilities, find Disk Utility, and run this program.

-Step 4: Click "Run" to check and repair errors in this drive.
+- Click Run to check and repair errors in this drive.

 Solution 3: Reformat to fix USB files not showing up on Mac